But if you’ve recently filed a Chapter 7 bankruptcy, hold your celebration.

 Reduce your withholding after the bankruptcy is filed to eliminate the refund.
 You don’t have to continue to overpay.

 A tax refund, after all, is just tangible evidence that you are paying too much tax each paycheck.
 It may seem like found money when the refund check arrives, but it’s really just a loan you make to the government.
-And you’re making no interest on the loan.
+And you’re earning no interest on the loan.

 File after refund spent